williamszk/rust-study/a_distributed_engine/readme.md

 ## To-do:

+- [ ] Try to read a csv locally and do something and write it back.
+Try to do it with the manager first.
+      Then we can try to make the worker do it.
+We use the manager to ask the worker to do it.
+      Use one worker first.
+Then we can ask two workers to do it.
 - [x] Let's try to do a map operation of double in an array.
 - [ ] Then try to distribute this operation between the workers.
 - [ ] In larger data sets we could try to make the workers read directly from the source.